SmartTokenLabs/TokenScript/doc/design_paper.md

 To explain the use case when the *revocation* of an attestation has to happen on the blockchain, let's consider an attestation called FIFA ticket.
 Issued by the event's organiser, it attests the owner's right to enter the venue, usually after the user has paid or was gifted the ticket.
 Let's assume 90% of the tickets are purchased with non-crypto currency, therefore these tickets would not have a trace on the blockchain.
 However, if a ticket's owner decides to sell his tickets on the blockchain following the corresponding smart contract rules, the ticket has to be used as the input of such a transaction and considered consumed, while a blockchain token representing the same entitlement would be created and traded.
 The writes of this paper organised a FIFA ticket experiment in mid-2018 to test the concepts, and internally we call such an attestation "a spawnable" as its use spawns a blockchain token.
 The detail of that experiment can be found in another paper [cite].

-# The components of TBML
+# The components of Tokenscript

 ## Actions

-We seperate the rendering portion of TBML and the actionable portion.
+We seperate the rendering portion of Tokenscript and the actionable portion.
 Action refer the things you can do with a token.
 There are generally either:

 - Use the token to access to a web service
 - Use the token to control IOT devices